RobMink/BabyBeltPro/documentation/Known_Issues.md

     Coil pairs need to be together like this
     A1 A2 B1 B2
 ```

+## KlipperScreen Issues

+### Emergency Stop on Left Menu Instead of Power Options while not printing
+This is an issue that has been found when using a pre-built image where Klipper / KlipperScreen / etc has been pre-installed.
+The solution is simply to install [KIAUH](https://github.com/dw-0/kiauh) and use it to remove and re-install KlipperScreen with the default options.

 ## External Resources
 [Re-Pin JST YouTube Video](https://www.youtube.com/watch?v=JPkvHr-mIdc)